The basic idea

 Standard HDMI and power cables are NOT rated for in-wall use.
 They lack the fire-resistant jacketing required by the National Electrical Code (NEC).
 Running them inside a wall is a code violation in every state including North Carolina.

 More importantly: regular cables can become a fire hazard inside walls.
 If the cable jacket melts during a wall fire, it spreads flame and toxic smoke faster.
-UL-listed in-wall rated cables (CL2, CL3, or plenum-rated) prevent this.
+In-wall rated cables (CL2, CL3, or plenum-rated) are designed to resist this.

 What we install (the right way)

-• UL-listed CL2 or CL3 rated in-wall HDMI cable, sized correctly for your run length
+- —CL2 or CL3 rated in-wall HDMI cable, sized correctly for your run length

-• Low-voltage passthrough plate at floor height — HDMI exits cleanly to source devices
+- —Passthrough plate at floor height — HDMI exits cleanly to source devices

-• Fish tape and proper bend radius technique — cables routed through stud bay without damage or kinks
+- —Fish tape and proper bend radius technique — cables routed through stud bay without damage or kinks

-• Mortar-matched patch if any drilling is visible (rare — plates cover the holes)
+- —Mortar-matched patch if any drilling is visible (rare — plates cover the holes)

 When in-wall does not work